kkolyan/lxprof/README.md

 * fast as hell (thanks for LuaJit profiling backend)

 # Usage
-download `lxprof.lua` into the project, then:
+put `lxprof.lua` into the project, then:
 ```Lua
 local lxprof = require("lxprof")